 Well, first of all, we’ve expanded on space and redesigned the entire interface so that navigation is quick, easy, logical, and convenient.
-In Chart Settings, each function is arranged according to group.
-You can format numbers, group and aggregate data, and display global currency symbols directly from the chart settings.
+In Chart Settings, each function is arranged according to the group.
+You can format numbers, group, and aggregate data, and display global currency symbols directly from the chart settings.
 A preview is shown on the right pane.

 Ability to connect to lists or libraries across sites and sites collections